91OXsmXix0L. AC SL1500

 Burt Ward played Robin in the 1960s Batman TV series.

-That doesn’t make him an expert in nutrition, last we checked…
+That doesn’t make him a nutrition expert, last we checked…

 We don’t stand behind any dry dog food that doesn’t stand with science.
 It’s that simple.
 The people behind Gentle Giants dog food do not participate in research, studies, or food trials.